mulesoft/api-sync-tool/README.md

 # api-sync-tool
-Tool that synchronizes an API in API platform with local filesystem
+Tool that synchronizes an API in Anypoint Platform with local filesystem

 Installing:
 ```